 Inspired by psychological research, we define a general subjectivity model by combining both topics and opinions articulated in User-Generated Content (UGC) and propose an efficient framework to establish the subjectivity model.

 We also put forward a new way to measure the subjectivity similarity between two subjectivity models.
 For the retweeting behavior analysis, three situations (attractiveness, sociality and popularity) are considered based on the subjectivity similarities among a target tweet, its author and followers.
-In the experiments, we demonstrate that a user is more likely to retweet a message considering the influence of the three subjectivity similarities and the utility of our model in retweeting analysis is verified qualitatively and quantitatively on real Twitter dataset.
+In the experiments, we demonstrate that a user is more likely to retweet a message considering the influence of the three subjectivity similarities.
+Also, the utility of our model in retweeting analysis is verified qualitatively and quantitatively on real Twitter dataset.

 \end{quote}